TaylorDarneille/react-dogs/README.md

 https://en.wikipedia.org/wiki/Cross-origin_resource_sharing

-To fix it, you program yoru server to speak to certain clients that it recognizes
+To fix it, you program your server to speak to certain clients that it recognizes

 [TODO: figure out what IOW server is]